A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Conclusion and Future Work

 To reduce the computation time required to train new agents with different cost coefficients or action spaces, we propose a transfer learning method.
 Training new agents with this approach takes less time since it avoids the need to tune hyper-parameters and has a smaller number of trainable variables.
 Moreover, it is quite powerful, resulting in beer game costs that are close to those of fully-trained agents while reducing the training time by an order of magnitude.

 A natural extension of this paper is to apply our algorithm to supply chain networks with other topologies, e.g., distribution networks.
+Performing a theoretical analysis of the algorithm would be an interesting research direction, to determine the rate of convergence or worst-case error bounds.
+A more comprehensive numerical study would also shed additional light on the performance of our approach, especially if the study can be performed with real-world data.
 Another important extension is having multiple learnable agents.
 Finally, developing algorithms capable of handling continuous action spaces will improve the accuracy of our algorithm.

-{ { Online Supplements for A Deep Q-Network for the Beer Game: Reinforcement Learning for Inventory Optimization \\} } \begin{APPENDICES}